pJeyakumar/Shoot_Em-_Up_Video_Game/README.md

 **Options Menu:**
 ![](Selection_Screen.png)
-*NOTE: Music is currently have issues, so I have commented any code relating to music out.
+*NOTE: Music is currently having issues, so I have commented any code relating to music out.
 Do not expect music to work until further notice!*

 **Controls Screen:**
 ![](Controls_Screen.png)